adamthewilliam/UbuntuHomeServer/README.md

-Steps to setup your own ubuntu server using docker compose to containerise many different applications with seamless maintenance.
+Steps to setup your own ubuntu server using docker compose to containerise many different applications with seamless maintenance achieving something like below.

 ![Screenshot](Screenshots/portainer-screenshot.png)